Imagine a world without language; it would be chaotic, right?

 We may think they are just barking at absolutely nothing, but we now can perceive that when the dog barks, it accompanies meaning or feelings they are trying to express, and for that, we can say that dogs do think when they bark.

-If you are planning to put one, or maybe you already have one, taking the time to understand your dog’s barking is very important not just for you but for your furry friend as well.
+If you are considering getting one, or if you already have one, understanding your dog’s barking is essential not only for you but also for your furry friend.
 It will help you and your dog develop a very meaningful relationship!